Introduction to Plenny Bar v3.0

 Plenny Bar is a 100% vegan meal bar that’s exactly 400 kcal.
-It’s made of natural and plant-based ingredients like oats, rice, soy, tapioca, rapeseed oil, brown flaxseed, and chicory.
-We’ve also added a custom blend of 26 vitamins & minerals and probiotics.
-As a result, each bar contains a whopping 172 health benefits.
+It’s made of natural and plant-based ingredients like oats, rice, soy, rapeseed oil, brown flaxseed, and chicory fibre.
+We’ve also added our custom blend of 26 vitamins & minerals and probiotics.
+As a result, each bar contains a whopping 175 health benefits.
 And no, that’s no typo!
 That’s backed up by research from the European Food Safety Authority.

 You can get Plenny Bar in 7 delicious flavours.